-New Brunswick holds the proud claim as the birthplace of IODE.
-The first meeting was held in Fredericton on January 15th, 1900 in response to a telegram from Margaret Polson Murray of Montreal whose goal was to stimulate patriotism toward the British Empire.
-Members immediately contributed fully to an emergency war fund and provided comforts for soldiers fighting in the Boer War in South Africa.
-At war’s end, New Brunswick members expanded their work into education and welfare.
-Mrs. Katherine Black was the first provincial chapter president.
+New Brunswick has the distinction of being the birthplace of IODE (Imperial Order Daughters of the Empire).
+The first meeting took place in Fredericton on January 15, 1900, in response to a telegram from Margaret Polson Murray of Montreal, who aimed to promote patriotism towards the British Empire.
+Members quickly contributed to an emergency war fund and provided support for soldiers in the Boer War in South Africa.
+After the war, New Brunswick members broadened their efforts to include education and welfare, with Mrs. Katherine Black serving as the first provincial chapter president.

-During World War I, New Brunswick contributed to the $5,500,000 raised across Canada by IODE as well as making and sending comforts to servicemen.
-Following the war, they erected cenotaphs in Fredericton and Moncton and placed the Soldiers’ Memorial in the Saint John Field of Honour.
-New Brunswick was first among provincial chapters to contribute their total share when the First War Memorial Bursaries were initiated.
-During the ’30s members enlarged their work with donations of food, clothing and schoolbooks.
-They supplied libraries and provided prizes for students at adopted schools.
+During World War I, New Brunswick participated in raising $5,500,000 across Canada through IODE and sent supplies to servicemen.
+After the war, they erected cenotaphs in Fredericton and Moncton and placed the Soldiers’ Memorial in the Saint John Field of Honour.
+New Brunswick was the first provincial chapter to contribute their entire share to the First War Memorial Bursaries.
+In the 1930s, members expanded their work by donating food, clothing, and schoolbooks, supplying libraries, and awarding prizes to students at adopted schools.

-In 1960, the Provincial Chapter opened IODE Clark House that provided a home for seniors in Fredericton for many years.
-The Clark House Trust Fund provided bursaries for students at New Brunswick community colleges.
+In 1960, the Provincial Chapter opened IODE Clark House, which provided a home for seniors in Fredericton for many years.
+The Clark House Trust Fund offered bursaries for students attending New Brunswick community colleges.

 Here is an ad produced by Remax when the property was for sale.
 It gives you a more ind-depth view of the house and property.